De Montesquiou family: Origins

-The marquis Anne-Pierre de Montesquiou-Fézensac held an important role in the French Revolution as a member of Parliament, renouncing noble privileges and later voting the beheading of king Louis XVI.
+The marquis Anne-Pierre de Montesquiou-Fézensac played an important role in the French Revolution as a member of Parliament, renouncing noble privileges and later voting to behead king Louis XVI.
 As a general, he conquered the region of Savoie, annexed to France.
-Hi older son, Elisabeth-Pierre de Montesquiou, joined Lafayette in the American war of Independence.
+His older son, Elisabeth-Pierre de Montesquiou, joined Lafayette in the American war of Independence.
 His younger son, Henri, was a colonel in the army of Napoleon and fought at Waterloo.

-Their remote cousin, the duke de Fezesanc, François-Xavier-Marc-Antoine de Montesquiou-Fézensac from the Marsan branch of the family, was a powerful political figure during the Restauration period.
-Count Robert de Montesquiou was a famous dandy in the turn of the 20th century, inspirer of Marcel Proust.
+Their remote cousin, the Duke de Fezesanc, François-Xavier-Marc-Antoine de Montesquiou-Fézensac from the Marsan branch of the family, was a powerful political figure during the Restoration period.
+Count Robert de Montesquiou, a famous dandy at the turn of the 20th century, inspired Marcel Proust.
 His portrait by Whistler is at the Frick Collection in New York.
+His portrait by Antonio de La Gandara is at the Château d'Azay-le-Feron in France.

 Titles

 Titles of the now-extinct Marsan line: